-Years of dumping on teachers and blaming them for outcomes that typically are beyond their control have taken their toll.
+Years of dumping on teachers, blaming them for outcomes that are beyond their control and throwing them under the bus have taken their toll.
 Teacher job satisfaction is the lowest it's been since the Reagan years.

-Simpletons compare superior standardized test scores from nations such as Finland with weak kneed American. scores and blame the deficit on US teachers.
+Simpletons compare superior standardized test scores from nations such as Finland with weak kneed American scores and blame the deficit on US teachers.
 They never bother to compare Finland's superior social environment with that of the US.
-Yet when this is done unhappy comparison is striking.
+Nor, more importantly, the stringent requirements for becoming a teacher, Yet when this is done the unhappy comparisons are striking.,

 Another reason U.S. teachers leave the profession is that that they often are only casually committed to begin with.
 The entry price is so low that casually committed candidates make it all the way through.
 In Finland only the best and brightest are selected for training and then it takes years of graduate study to qualify.
 Here you're in if you can wet a hole in the snow.